Boundary treatment algorithms for meshfree RANS turbulence modeling: Results

 Skin friction results for different $\delta$ values are shown in Figure~\ref{fig:NearestSelectionHeightComparison}.
 All these cases generally follow the analytical trend, but there are some fluctuations caused by random point positions and varying wall-normal distances.
 If we focus on the well-developed region near the end of the plate, $\delta h = 0.3h$ and $\delta h = 0.5h$ agree best with the analytical values, while $\delta h =1.0h$ is less accurate because it includes points far from the wall corresponding to higher $y^+$ values, which increases errors and computational cost.
 Based on these results, we use $\delta h = 0.5h$ for further NBN simulations.

-With NBN and $\delta h = 0.5h$, we compared three turbulence models: Spalart--Allmaras (SA), standard $k$--$\varepsilon$, and $k$--$\omega$ (Wilcox, 2006), see Figure~\ref{fig:NearestTurbulenceComparison}.
-With SA a Neumann wall boundary is set, and the wall-adjacent eddy viscosity $\nu_{\mathrm{t}}$ is modified based on the wall function.
-SA exhibits larger fluctuations in $C_{\mathrm{f}}$ near the initial length of the plate, due to sensitivity to wall function coupling under Neumann treatment.
-The $k$--$\varepsilon$ model is more diffusive and underpredicts $C_{\mathrm{f}}$, whereas $k$--$\omega$ tends to slightly overpredict $C_{\mathrm{f}}$ once the boundary layer is developed.
-Velocity profiles at $x = 1.0\,\mathrm{m}$ and $y = 0.5\,\mathrm{m}$, non-dimensionalized by the friction velocity $u_\tau$ (i.e., $u^+ = u/u_\tau$), show that wall shear stress prediction accuracy directly influences the velocity profilem see Figure~\ref{fig:NearestTurbulenceComparisonUplusYPlus}.
+Using the NBN method with $\delta h = 0.5h$, we evaluate the performance of three turbulence models: Spalart--Allmaras (SA), standard $k-\varepsilon$, and $k-\omega$ (Wilcox, 2006), as shown in Figure~\ref{fig:NearestTurbulenceComparison}.
+For the SA model, a Neumann wall boundary condition is applied, and the wall-adjacent eddy viscosity, $\nu_{\mathrm{t}}$, is modified according to the wall function.
+The SA model exhibits fluctuations in the skin friction coefficient, $C_{\mathrm{f}}$, near the leading edge of the plate.
+This behavior is due to the model's single-equation formulation, which explicitly relies on the wall distance to compute the destruction of eddy viscosity.
+The sensitivity to distance, combined with the variations in wall stress and the staggered point distribution, directly induces these fluctuations \cite{spalart_one-equation_1992,huang_skin_1993}.
+As the boundary layer thickens further downstream, the relative impact of the varying point distances decreases, and the fluctuations are dampened.

+In contrast, the $k-\varepsilon$ and $k-\omega$ formulations are two-equation models that are more numerically diffusive than the SA model.
+The $k-\varepsilon$ model, in particular, is highly diffusive and heavily depends on the wall function \cite{menter_two-equation_1994,wilcox_reassessment_1988}.
+Consequently, the fluctuating wall distances result in noisy wall stress approximations, which smear the velocity gradients and lead to a slight underprediction of $C_{\mathrm{f}}$ further along the plate.
+On the other hand, the $k-\omega$ model is designed to be highly responsive to near-wall gradients \cite{menter_zonal_1993,huang_skin_1993}.
+In this framework, the high fluctuation of the near-wall stresses causes a gradual overprediction of $C_{\mathrm{f}}$ along the flat plate.
+Finally, the non-dimensional velocity profiles ($u^+ = u/u_\tau$) extracted at $x = 1.0\,\mathrm{m}$ and $y = 0.5\,\mathrm{m}$ demonstrate that the accuracy of the wall shear stress prediction directly governs the velocity profile, as illustrated in Figure~\ref{fig:NearestTurbulenceComparisonUplusYPlus}.